fauzaanu/maldives-business-registry-scraper/README.md

 [![Maldives Business Registry Scraper](https://apify.com/actor-badge?actor=fauzaanu/maldives-business-registry-scraper)](https://apify.com/fauzaanu/maldives-business-registry-scraper)

-A crawler to scrape business details from https://business.egov.mv/BusinessRegistry.
+A crawler to scrape business details from [Maldives Business Registry](https://business.egov.mv/BusinessRegistry. )

-Make sure you have [UV Installed](https://docs.astral.sh/uv/getting-started/installation/), and run `uvx --from git+https://github.com/fauzaanu/maldives-business-registry-scraper.git brs "Business one, Business two, Business three"` and get a detailed csv export file at the very end ("businesses.csv").
+Make sure you have [UV Installed](https://docs.astral.sh/uv/getting-started/installation/), then run `uvx --from git+https://github.com/fauzaanu/maldives-business-registry-scraper.git brs "Business one, Business two, Business three"` and get a detailed csv export file at the very end : `businesses.csv`

 If you choose to [install](#Installing-CLI) the command is as short as running `brs "<comma_seperated_search_terms>"`

 You may also run this as an [actor on the Apify Platform](https://apify.com/fauzaanu/maldives-business-registry-scraper)

-## Use cases

-- You can pass this to an AI Agent and let it determine which businesses to search for depending on a workflow you create or a list of business names.
-- You can also use this to search whether your new business names were taken or has similiar ones.
-- You can also use this as an OSINT tool

 ### Output sample